0% Interest Payment Plan Available - Find Out More

 Volunteer requirements

-• Alternatively, all volunteers joining the Bali program must obtain the Social Cultural Visa (C6B).
-This type of visa is required to join the program, no matter your nationality or duration in Bali.
-The visa can typically take up to 15 working days to process and once registered you will be provided with instructions on how to apply for this visa.
+• All volunteers joining the program must obtain the C6B Social Cultural Visa.
+This type of visa is required to join the program, no matter your nationality or duration in Indonesia.
+The visa has additional costs and can typically take up to 15 working days to process and once registered you will be provided with instructions on how to apply for this visa.

 • To respect the local culture and customs in Bali, volunteers should be aware that they’re unable to have anything obstructing their face while at their volunteer placement.